 Many people realize that the Bill of Rights are the first 10 Amendments to the Constitution of the United States of America.
 What many do not realize about the Bill of Rights is that it was added after the Constitution was ratified.
+Over three years later.
 This little tidbit of knowledge is critical to understanding the relevance and importance of these amendments.

 During the Constitutional Convention, the topic of a Bill of Rights was brought up.
 Some wanted a Bill of Rights and some opposed the proposition.
 Some argued that a Bill of Rights appeared in every state constitution and was needed for the federal Constitution.
 Those that opposed this idea cited that to write them down was to subject those inalienable rights to scrutiny from the government.
 If the government was not to infringe on the right of the press, for instance, they would need to define what the press actually was so they could make sure they didn’t infringe on their freedoms.
 This alarmed a majority of these men enough that they voted against including a Bill of Rights.